enyojs/enyo-strawman/README.md

 #### Initialization

 Before enyo-strawman can be built, all of the dependent libraries must be installed either by cloning or linking them into the project.
+The simplest way is running `npm run bundle init`.
-Running `enyo init` will clone each required library from git at the specified branch or tag into the `lib` folder.
+Alternatively, running `gulp init` or `enyo init` will also clone each required library from git at the specified branch or tag into the `lib` folder.

 If you have multiple Enyo projects and want to share copies of the libraries, you can `enyo link`